everythingguy/Fitness-Providers/README.md

 ### Configuration
 configure nodemon-sample.json with your enviroment variables and rename it to nodemon.json.

-configure src/config/config-sample.ts with your domain names and rename the file as config.ts and then copy it to client/src/config directory
+configure /config/config-sample.json with your domain names and rename the file as config.json and then copy it to client/src/config directory

 ### Commands